wxharry/wxharry/README.md

 🌱 I’m currently learning Golang and kubernetes.

-🎓 I'm a graduate student in NYU.
+🎓 I'm a graduate student at NYU.

 📫 How to reach me: xiaohanwu12@gmail.com